What is palliative care?

 Is palliative care the same as hospice care?

 Palliative care is not the same as hospice care and is appropriate for people of any age at any point in an illness.
 It can be delivered along with treatments that are meant to cure you.

-Any patient in the hospital who has a serious illness with an unpredictable prognosis such as advanced dementia, lung, heart, kidney disease or cancer can benefit from the many aspects of palliative care.
+Any patient who has a serious illness with an unpredictable prognosis such as advanced dementia, lung, heart, kidney disease or cancer can benefit from the many aspects of palliative care.
 Palliative Care is best introduced early in the course of treatment, but it can help patients at all stages of an illness.